sletap/Vue-Bulma-Beginner/README.md

 # vue-bulma-tutorial
-A short tutorial on getting started with Vue and Bulma
+A short tutorial on getting started with Vue and Bulma.
+Most of the files have comments on them, start at App.Vue and then About.Vue
 ## Official Documentation

 [Bulma](https://bulma.io/documentation/)